Twitter Timeline API

 Start from an account that already matters

-The trigger often comes from search, a competitor list, a mention, or an analyst review queue.
+The trigger often comes from search, a competitor list, a mention, a user lookup result, or an analyst review queue.

 Route the result into reporting, monitoring, or AI analysis